 If a nursing home sends many residents to the hospital, it may indicate that the nursing home is not properly assessing or taking care of its residents.

-This measure reports the number of unplanned hospitalizations, including observation stays, per 1,000 long-stay nursing home resident days in calendar year 2018.
+This measure reports the number of unplanned hospitalizations, including observation stays, per 1,000 long-stay nursing home resident days in calendar year 2019.
 Long-stay resident days are all days after the 100th cumulative day in a nursing home.
-Lower rates are better.
+Lower rates are better on this measure.

 CMS calculates this measure using Medicare claims data.
 Not all of a state’s residents reflected in the data for this measure are enrolled in Medicaid, but Medicaid is the primary payer across the country for long-term care services.